andrewawni/chat_system/README.md

 Ports for all services are forwarded to host for testing purposes, you can comment them and only keep the one for nginx service

+Run `docker-compose rails_service exec rspec` to run the tests

 # Endpoints
 - Create Application
 ```